 Octopus can change the body color to hide from predators.
 But why would an octopus want to change body color while sleeping?
 Scientists demand that the octopus dream about a predator, and his body thinks it is a real incident.
 So, body-color change accordingly.

 Do fish have REM sleep?

 No, fish dose not underage rem sleep.
-Also in fish there was no report of rapid eye movements or muscular twitching that are characteristic of REM sleep in mammals.
+Also in fish there was no report of rapid eye movement or muscular twitching that are characteristic of REM sleep in mammals(eye movement).
 They definitely sleep, some probably sleep one hemisphere of brain at a time. good example is tuna.

 It helps to repair damaged body parts?